RKUsamaAli/Login-Registration-RBAC-with-Node.js/README.md

 ## 🧪 Postman Collection

 > A complete Postman collection is included to test all authentication and authorization endpoints easily.
-> Import `SecureNodeJWTAuth.postman_collection.json` into your Postman app to get started.
+> Import `Secure Node JWT Auth.postman_collection.json` into your Postman app to get started.

 ---